 No changes to the zoning are proposed under Alternative 2.
 Implementation of this alternative would require land acquisition of nine parcels on Hydro Street, one on Marlboro Avenue, and one on Chesterfield Boulevard.
 The parcels along Hydro Street would be affected by the construction of the floodwall that runs along the western part of Kimball Terrace and ties into the I-264 embankment.
 Most of the properties are vacant and Alternative 2 would not affect the housing or population within the project area.
 However, two of the properties on Hydro Street that would be acquired are currently used as residential properties: one is a single-family residence and the other is a duplex.
-The land use of these properties would change from residential property, but would become a permanent pump station as part of the flood control system.
+The land use of these properties would change from residential use to vacant land, resulting in long-term, direct, minor impacts to land use.
+The parcel on Chesterfield Boulevard is currently used as a residential property but would become a permanent pump station as part of the flood control system.